 Various machines are required for agarbatti making such as mixture machines, dryer machines and main production machines.
-Mixture machine is responsible for making paste of raw materials and then main production machine is used to roll that paste in bamboo sticks.
+Mixture machine is responsible for making a paste of raw materials and then the main production machine is used to roll that paste in bamboo sticks.

 Bamboo Sticks For Agarbatti Manufacturing

-Agarbattis or Incense Sticks are kind of a traditional and monopoly manufacturing for India which is the only country in the world that produces Agarbattis and has the pride of exporting it to more than 90 countries such as Singapore, Canada, Srilanka, United States, and China etc. But, here the pathetic situation of late is that the major raw material for making incense sticks or agarbattis which is Bamboo sticks has gone dry not because we don’t have the resources of the forests have dried up but because of undue strict statutory regulations and ban imposed by Indian Forest Department as per Government rules that cutting and transportation of Bamboo sticks are restricted and if at all plenty of Red Tapism is involved where manufacturers have to obtain several levels of approvals and permissions.
+Agarbattis or Incense Sticks are kinds of traditional and monopoly manufacturing for India which is the only country in the world that produces Agarbattis and has the pride of exporting it to more than 90 countries such as Singapore, Canada, Srilanka, United States, and China etc. But, here the pathetic situation of late is that the major raw material for making incense sticks or agarbattis which is Bamboo sticks has gone dry not because we don’t have the resources of the forests have dried up but because of undue strict statutory regulations and ban imposed by Indian Forest Department as per Government rules that cutting and transportation of Bamboo sticks are restricted and if at all plenty of Red Tapism is involved where manufacturers have to obtain several levels of approvals and permissions.

 Raw Material Imports Increases Cost of Agarbattis